Oracen/procflow/README.md

 Well, it's a start.

-Obviously the current rendering engine isn't 100%, and relying on Graphviz to do the heavy lifting of presenting a program flow is never going to end well.
+Obviously the current rendering engine isn't 100%, and relying on Graphviz to do the heavy lifting of presenting a program flow is asking for trouble.
+(At least, without manual editing.)
+Still, we have pulled the core dependencies out of our program using annotations and context passing, and yielded something much more readable than a call graph.
 Eventually this program will support more program logic-oriented rendering schemes (such as BMPN), but that is yet to be released.

 ## Notes
 ### Planned Features